noyanc/ofxAndroidUtilities/README.md

 USAGE:

-Copy the srcJava/cc/openframeworks/ofxaddons directory under your srcJava.
+Copy the OFXAndroidUtilities.java file to the directory srcJava/cc/openframeworks/ofxaddons of your project.
 And add the src part of the addon like regular ofx addons.

 Then the rest is easier: